Graphs with convex balls: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the anonymous referee for a careful reading of all parts of the paper and numerous useful comments.
 J.C.\ and V.C.\ were supported by ANR project DISTANCIA (ANR-17-CE40-0015).
 U.G. was supported by an internship grant of ``Pole Calcul" of LIS, Aix-Marseille Université and by ANR project DISTANCIA (ANR-17-CE40-0015).